-It’s always a tragic day when the Government conjure up a new and exciting way of squeezing extra pennies out of us pawns to help drag them out of the barrel of shit they got themselves into.
-But they can always rely on us landlords, we’re more than happy to help, right?
+It’s always a tragic day when the Government conjures up new and exciting ways of squeezing extra pennies out of us pawns to help drag them out of the financial shit-storm they’ve managed to drag themselves into.
+Of course, we don’t mind, we’re more than happy to help, right?

-While I try to stay away from blogging about current landlord news (because I prefer focusing more on me, myself, I, and my landlord life), I felt it was my duty to attach myself to my ghastly desk and moan a little about council tax, because unfortunately, I’ve quite severely plastered all over my website the joys of council tax exemption for landlords.
-What’s the problem, you ask.
-Well, that gravy train has “probably” come to an end, so I should update the record.
+While I try to stay clear from blogging about current landlord affairs (because I prefer focusing more on me, myself, I, and my landlord life), I felt it was my duty to attach myself to my ghastly desk and moan about the state of council tax, specifically how the council tax exemption available for landlords with vacant properties has “probably” saved us a few quid for the final time.

 When council tax exemption existed

 Way back in the golden days, during the pre April 2013 era, landlords were entitled to a beautiful thing known as Council Tax Exemption.
-Most landlords applied for the Class C Exemption, which meant landlords were entitled to an exemption for up to 6 months while their property remained vacant and unfurnished.
+Most landlords applied for the Class C Exemption, which meant landlords were entitled to an exemption for up to 6 months while their property remained vacant and unfurnished (which is a perfectly common and normal scenario for rental properties).
 Does it sound familiar?
 Good.
 You may as well toss it out of your memory banks.

 The exemption made sense because it was particularly useful for that tricky stage in between tenancies, which usually lasts up to a week or two, and longer for landlords doing renovation work in between tenancies, which is also very common.
 Unfortunately, landlords will now most likely have to dig a little deeper into their pockets and pay for council tax during those periods.
-Very annoying.
+Very strange, least of all annoying.

-For those who never knew about the exemption… well, you missed a trick.
-But there’s still opportunity to make some savings going forward, so listen up!
+For those who never knew about the exemption… Well, you missed that trick, maybe…

 The new “Council Tax Support” Scheme